rorywalsh/CsoundUnity/Documentation~/webgl_support.md

 ### Read files

 On WebGL, Csound can only read from the StreamingAssets folder.
-The PersistentDataPath cannot be used, because its content is compressed into the wasm binary, and we can only access it with WebRequests.
+The PersistentDataPath cannot be used, because its content is compressed into the wasm binary, and we can only access it using Unity WebRequests.
 The absolute path could work (so letting Csound load an asset from an absolute url) but it's not implemented at the moment.

-The underlying Csound wasm has its own file system and can fetch for files to store them there.
+The underlying Csound wasm object has its own file system and can fetch for files and store them.
 We are using that capability when Csound is created, so CsoundUnity needs to know in advance the list of the files to be loaded from the StreamingAssets folder.

+#### How to create the list of files to be loaded in WebGL

 First of all, place the files you want to load in the StreamingAssets folder.
 If you don't have any in your project, create one.
 To specify the files you want to load for a specific Csound instance, go on the related CsoundUnity inspector, Settings, Csound Global Environment Folders and add a new setting pressing the + button in the bottom right corner.
 Select WebGL, StreamingAssets, and eventually type a suffix.
-If there are files in the chosen folder, you should see the WebGLFilesList on top of the CsoundUnity inspector to populate with the found files.
-You can remove the files you don't want Csound to load.
+If there are files in the chosen folder, you should see the WebGLFilesList variable (found on top of the CsoundUnity inspector) populate with the found files.
+You can remove the files you don't want that Csound instance to load selecting it and pressing the '-' button.

-Remember to add an environment setting for the platform you're developing with to point to the same folder you have selected above or it won't load the files on the editor.
+Remember to add an environment setting for the platform you're developing with to point to the same folder you have selected above or it won't load the files when running on the editor.